mjeanmar/mdi-basic-training/_docs/code-editor.md

 to be very useful.
 We'll mention these again later when you need them, but it wouldn't hurt you to find and install them now.
 Here's a good list to start with.

-> There are typically many extensions for similar the same languages, be sure you get the exact ones mentioned below
+> There are typically many extensions for the same languages, be sure you get the exact ones mentioned below.

 1) **R**, by Yuki Ueda
 2) **YAML**, by Red Hat